DylanMeeus/springboot_jwt_blog/_posts/2016-04-15-using-https.markdown

 ---
 layout: post
-title: "Using HTTPS to Secure Your Websites: an Intro to Web Security"
+title: "Using HTTPS to Secure Your Websites: An Intro to Web Security"
 description: "Learn how HTTPS, TLS and SSL are fundamental to online security and how to use them in your own websites"
-date: 2016-04-05 12:30
+date: 2016-04-26 12:30
 author:
   name: Sebastián Peyrott
   url: https://twitter.com/speyrott?lang=en